TritonDataCenter/smartos-live/src/vm/man/vmadm.1m.md

     disk.size:

         Size of disk in MiB.
 You should only specify this parameter if you've not included the image_* parameters.
+It will show up in get requests for all disks whether you've specified or not as a means to determine the size of the zvol.

         type: integer (size in MiB)
         vmtype: KVM